jelastic-jps/mysql-cluster/addons/backup/text/success-nfs.md

-Your backup files will be placed at the folder ${globals.backup_path} on the backup storage container.
+Your backup files will be placed in the folder ${globals.backup_path} on the Backup Storage Container.
 Open Configs -> Mount / Exports.